studio class in Kulas Recital Hall 2013

 being updated as Alexa gathers materials

-Hannah Hammel is the newly appointed Principal Flute of the Knoxville Symphony Orchestra.
+Hannah Hammel is the Principal Flute of the Detroit Symphony Orchestra.
 A native of Richmond, VA, Hannah holds degrees from Rice University (MM 2017) and Oberlin Conservatory (BM 2015).
 An active solo flutist, she has won several competitions including the National Flute Association Young Artist Competition and Orchestral Excerpt Competition, and competitions of the Atlanta, Houston, Mid-South, and Ohio Flute Associations.
-As an orchestral flutist, Hannah has been a guest with the Pittsburgh Symphony, Richmond Symphony, Houston Grand Opera, and New World Symphony.
+As an orchestral flutist, prior to winning her position with Detroit, Hannah was principal of the Knoxville Symphony.
+She has also been a guest with the Pittsburgh Symphony, Richmond Symphony, Houston Grand Opera, and New World Symphony.
 She has attended summer festivals including Pacific Music Festival, Spoleto Festival USA, Round Top Festival Institute, and Music Academy of the West where she was awarded a Global Academy Fellowship allowing her to perform with the New York Philharmonic.
 Hannah also has extensive performance experience with contemporary music and historical performance on the one-keyed Baroque flute, and is an avid teacher.
 Her major teachers include Leone Buyse and Alexa Still.

 As a military musician, Candy performed at the 2017 U.S. Presidential Inauguration for President Trump and his family where she was featured as a soloist.
 She has also shared the stage with the Hollywood Bowl Orchestra and American a cappella group, Pentatonix.
 Candy has appeared on Classical King FM’s Northwest Focus Live, Spokane Public Radio’s From the Studio, ABC, ESPN, and FOX news.